jackdesert/jackdesert.github.io/_posts/2018-07-05-common-hurdles-to-deploying-uwsgi-apps-part-1.md

 We will also discuss common pitfalls for each hurdle and how to get past them.

-The next article will be released by the end of July, 2018.
-It will add Systemd and Emperor to the mix.

 The code used for this tutorial is available at https://github.com/jackdesert/simple-uwsgi-nginx-tutorial.

 ---